Nlin12/InPFall23/_posts/2023-09-27-Week3-Endangered-Aminal.md

 ##### Change of Design

-At this point the structure is finished, and I was going to add colors to it using these cardboards (which, are actually the exact boxes for this cans).
+At this point the structure is finished, and I was going to add colors to it using these cardboards (which, are actually the exact boxes for these cans).

 ![]({{ '/assets/img/W3/12.jpg' | relative_url }})